 How to Burn Incense Sticks

-Incense sticks are the perfect companion for creating a calming atmosphere in the home.
+Incense sticks are an easy, effective, and fun type of incense burning.
 However, it is important to always enjoy stick incense safely.
 That is why our team of experts has compiled this step-by-step guide on how to burn incense sticks.
-Read on for the ultimate guide on safe relaxation!
+Read on for the ultimate guide to safe relaxation!

 burning incense stick

-"I take a baths all the time.
+"I take a bath all the time.
 I'll put on some music and burn some incense and just sit in the tub and think, Wow, life is great right now."

 ~ Brian Austin Green

-Incense sticks are the most popular variety of incense today.
-Of these, the most common is characterised by aromatic powders set around a wooden core, usually made from bamboo.
-The aromatic powders are typically made from essential oils derived from various plants, resins, and herbs.
-However, some incense sticks have added toxins.
-The over use of Incense sticks (joss sticks) could possibly become toxic.
-So use in limits to maintain their wonderful healing benefits.
+Incense sticks, also known as joss sticks, are the most popular variety of incense today - the most common type of incense sticks are characterised by aromatic powders set around a wooden core, usually made from bamboo.
+The aromatic powders are typically made from essential oils derived from various plants, resins, and herbs, though in some cases they have added chemicals which can be harmful to the body.
+The overuse of Incense sticks could become toxic, however, when used with limits (once a week), they maintain their wonderful sacred, spiritual, and healing benefits.

-Another popular incense stick is the coreless type, which is made from a combination of herb, spice, or resin powders, along with combustible wood powders.
+Another popular incense stick is the coreless type, which is made from a combination of herb, spice, or resin powders, alongside combustible wood powders.
 This type doesn't have the bamboo core, which gives it a purer scent.

 How to Burn Incense Sticks